 Applying for Jobs

-Jobs in the recovery industry are largely available in rehabilitation centers, like the Florida House Experience, but may also be an option at hospitals, with social workers or through other medical centers like methadone clinics.
+Jobs in the recovery industry are largely available in rehabilitation centers, like FHE Health, but may also be an option at hospitals, with social workers or through other medical centers like methadone clinics.
 For most of these locations, job openings are posted online, but requesting to speak to an HR representative may yield additional possibilities.
 Be sure you have a resume and cover letter available.